phuongxuanvo/orapig/doc/orapig.rst

 Frequently you will need to repeatedly call a stored procedure with different values.::

-    TODO: FIX NAME,VALUE
-    for x in newProperties:        # call setproperty for all items mypkg.setproperty(name, value)   # in the list
+    for valuex in propertyList:          # call setproperty for all items mypkg.setproperty(name, value)   # in the list

 This can be slow, since you are making a round trip call